 Cost: FREE!

-When I first arrived in Sintra, I was blown away by it’s natural beauty and how adorable the little downtown is.
+When I first arrived in Sintra, I was blown away by its natural beauty and how adorable the little downtown is.
 Despite reading tons of information on the best things to see and do in Sintra, I had no idea to expect anything from the town itself.
-However, Sintra is way more than just it’s tourist attractions.
-Explore around some of the side streets to see amazing views of houses and buildings tiered on the hills nearby.
-Take a walk through the cobbled narrow streets and find cute little shops, bakeries and restaurants.

 7. Visit the Monserrate Palace